-- 1. Family is receiving a California State Childcare Subsidy. - 2.
+- Parents are essential workers. - 2.
+Family is receiving a California State Childcare Subsidy. - 3.
 Family has been referred to Child Start by a community partner.
-At some sites, for example the Therapeutic Child Care Center, families participating in specific Health and Human Services programs receive higher priority. - 3.
-Family has a child who is at risk of abuse, neglect, or exploitation, or receiving child protective services through the county welfare department. - 4.
-Family has parents that are incapacitated and unable to provide care. - 5.
-Family lives in a resident neighborhood that currently has a partnership with Child Start (i.e., Mayacamas, Vineyard Crossing, Sereno Village or Sunset Creek). - 6.
+At some sites, for example the Therapeutic Child Care Center, families participating in specific Health and Human Services programs receive higher priority. - 4.
+Family has a child who is at risk of abuse, neglect, or exploitation, or receiving child protective services through the county welfare department. - 5.
+Family has parents that are incapacitated and unable to provide care. - 6.
+Family lives in a resident neighborhood that currently has a partnership with Child Start (i.e., Mayacamas, Vineyard Crossing, Sereno Village or Sunset Creek). - 7.
 Family is enrolled in a licensed child care center, or family child care home that is currently part of the Early Head Start Child Care Partnership program; or the family is enrolled in a partnering California State Preschool program (i.e., Solano College, Napa County Office of Education, etc.)